 The Pioneer Hall predesign study, completed by the TKDA team in 2016, found that simply correcting noncompliant corridor widths and modifying room layouts within the existing narrow, C-shaped wings would result in a loss of almost half of the beds.
 A more creative solution was needed.

-To accommodate the new housing and dining program for Pioneer Hall, portions of the four-story structure have already been demolished, while the character-defining portions of the residence hall fronting on Fulton, Harvard, Essex and Walnut streets — constituting 40 percent of the upper floor areas — are being preserved and renovated.
-By expanding those floors toward the interior courtyards with new construction and removing all interior partitions and stairs, new residential communities will be located on each side of the widened corridors.
+To accommodate the new housing and dining program for Pioneer Hall, portions of the four-story structure were demolished, while the character-defining portions of the residence hall fronting on Fulton, Harvard, Essex and Walnut streets — constituting 40 percent of the upper floor areas — were preserved and renovated.
+By expanding those floors toward the interior courtyards with new construction and removing all interior partitions and stairs, new residential communities are now located on each side of the widened corridors.

-Both east-west connecting wings — the spine of each “C” — have been demolished and will be replaced with a single, wider center wing to match the building’s historic exterior.
-A new fifth floor atop the center portion of the new east-west wing will add needed housing capacity.
-The new fire-rated roof construction will replicate not only the characteristic slate roof of the original building, but also will include the unique dormered rooms that have defined living in “PIO” for so many students over the years.
-The new main entrance will front to the north off the Essex pedestrian corridor.
+Both east-west connecting wings — the spine of each “C” — were demolished and replaced with a single, wider center wing to match the building’s historic exterior.
+A new fifth floor atop the center portion of the new east-west wing added much needed housing capacity.
+The new fire-rated roof construction replicates not only the characteristic slate roof of the original building, but also includes the unique dormered rooms that have defined living in “PIO” for so many students over the years.
+The new main entrance fronts to the north off the Essex pedestrian corridor.

 The making of a student community

-Eighteen residential communities consisting of 31 to 45 beds will be constructed.
-Typically, each community will have a community advisor unit, community lounge and a study room, while a larger floor lounge with a kitchenette will serve several communities on the same level.
+Eighteen residential communities consisting of 31 to 45 beds were constructed.
+Typically, each community has a community advisor unit, community lounge and a study room, while a larger floor lounge with a kitchenette serves several communities on the same level.
 Student living spaces are generally double bedrooms; ethernet access, wireless connectivity and individually controlled intelligent thermostats with occupancy sensors are provided.
 The project team addressed the MEPFP constraints posed by limited floor-to-ceiling heights by relying on numerous small distributed air-handling units and vertically distributed ductwork threaded carefully through the floors to provide fresh air to hallways and individual rooms and minimize impact on living spaces.

-Accessible community restrooms will serve up to 12 students.
+Accessible community restrooms serve up to 12 students.
 Required accessible living units are provided, some with their own private restroom, as well as apartments for a Residence Director and Assistant Residence Director.
-Elevators will provide access to all floors, and all building entrances will be accessible.
+Elevators provide access to all floors, and all building entrances are accessible.

-The newly constructed 850-seat dining area will be located at street level beneath the new east-west center wing and extend out into the southern courtyard space defined by the existing south wings.
-In keeping with a modified distributed marketplace dining concept, service/concept stations will be interspersed throughout the dining space with production, refrigeration and display at each station.
-Portions of the dining area can be closed for limited use during periods of low demand, and the dining facility will be open to the public, including those seeking dining options in the surrounding medical district.
+The newly constructed 850-seat dining area is located at street level beneath the new east-west center wing and extend out into the southern courtyard space defined by the existing south wings.
+In keeping with a modified distributed marketplace dining concept, service/concept stations are interspersed throughout the dining space with production, refrigeration and display at each station.
+Portions of the dining area can be closed for limited use during periods of low demand, and the dining facility is open to the public, including those seeking dining options in the surrounding medical district.

-The dining facility will be accompanied on the ground floor by building social spaces, a residence hall office, classrooms and multipurpose spaces.
-A new basement below the dining area will accommodate mechanical/electrical equipment.
-From the outside, the dining area will present a historically similar aesthetic to the original structure and offer southern exposure toward Fulton Avenue and the river through large windows.
+The dining facility is accompanied on the ground floor by building social spaces, a residence hall office, classrooms and multipurpose spaces.
+A new basement below the dining area accommodates mechanical/electrical equipment.
+From the outside, the dining area presents a historically similar aesthetic to the original structure and offers southern exposure toward Fulton Avenue and the river through large windows.

 Embracing sustainable practices

-Sustainable practices will include the dining hall’s new roof, which will be vegetated with native plants and visible from student units above.
-The roof will absorb and filter rainwater that would run off a typical roof.
-Water and energy use will adhere to sustainable design principles.
-To pay homage to the numerous trees removed to accommodate construction, some of the trees will be turned into large community-dining tables located within feet of where the trees themselves previously grew.
-The stormwater system will capture and store roof and surface runoff, which will be directed to chillers atop nearby Moos Tower as part of a coordinated districtwide solution to stormwater management.
+Sustainable practices include the dining hall’s new roof, which is vegetated with native plants and visible from student units above.
+The roof absorbs and filters rainwater that would run off a typical roof.
+Water and energy use adheres to sustainable design principles.
+To pay homage to the numerous trees removed to accommodate construction, some of the trees were turned into large community-dining tables located within feet of where the trees themselves previously grew.
+The stormwater system captures and stores roof and surface runoff, which is directed to chillers atop nearby Moos Tower as part of a coordinated districtwide solution to stormwater management.

-A new loading dock will consolidate operations to the east, where bicycle and moped parking will be provided.
-Existing parking areas to the north of Pioneer Hall will be maintained and will be on-grade and accessible to the new main entrance.
+A new loading dock consolidates operations to the east, where bicycle and moped parking are provided.
+Existing parking areas to the north of Pioneer Hall were maintained and are on-grade and accessible to the new main entrance.

 “This project is much more than providing room and board for freshmen,” Morse said.
 “We want these students to thrive at the U and graduate, so we worked to ensure Pioneer Hall will create that positive first-year experience.
 From introducing complete handicap accessibility into a historic building, providing state-of-the-art data and communications systems, adding much-requested multipurpose and recreation rooms and a mix of study area options and social interaction spaces — every decision we made was made with the goal of enhancing the student experience.”

-When completed in time for a new class of incoming freshmen in fall 2019, Pioneer Hall once again will be ready to help its residents address the challenges of academic rigor, personal development and social connections at a pivotal time in their lives.
+Completed in time for a new class of incoming freshmen for fall 2019, Pioneer Hall once again is ready to help its residents address the challenges of academic rigor, personal development and social connections at a pivotal time in their lives.